netanyaj/netflix-ratings-extension/README.md

 - **DOM Observation**: MutationObserver detects dynamically loaded content
 - **Debouncing**: Scroll events are debounced for optimal performance
 - **Fallback Selectors**: Multiple title extraction methods for reliability

+### Limitations
+- **API Rate Limit**: The free OMDb API tier is limited to 1,000 requests per day
+  - Once this limit is reached, new ratings won't be displayed
+  - The limit resets at midnight UTC
+  - In-memory caching helps preserve API calls within a browsing session
+  - Consider your browsing habits when using the extension extensively

 ## 🎯 Use Cases